frctl/consolidate/README.md

 Note that using these may tie your templates a little more tightly into Fractal so you may choose not to use them for that reason.

+The actual syntax for accessing these variables will depend on the template engine that you use - **Handlebars style** variables are shown in the examples below.

 ### _config

 Contains the full Fractal configuration object.
 Useful for when you want to refer to a configuration item in your documentation (or components).